ReML-AI/UCCIX/README.md

 # UCCIX: Irish-eXcellence Large Language Model

 ## Overview
 >The development of Large Language Models (LLMs) has predominantly focused on high-resource languages, leaving extremely low-resource languages like Irish with limited representation.
-This work presents \ourmodel{}, a pioneering effort on the development of an open-source Irish-based LLM.
+This work presents UCCIX, a pioneering effort on the development of an open-source Irish-based LLM.
 We propose a novel framework for continued pre-training of LLMs specifically adapted for extremely low-resource languages, requiring only a fraction of the textual data typically needed for training LLMs according to scaling laws.
 Our model, based on Llama 2-13B, outperforms much larger models on Irish language tasks with up to 12% performance improvement, showcasing the effectiveness and efficiency of our approach.
 We also contribute comprehensive Irish benchmarking datasets, including IrishQA, a question-answering dataset, and Irish version of MT-bench.
 These datasets enable rigorous evaluation and facilitate future research in Irish LLM systems.
 Our work aims to preserve and promote the Irish language, knowledge, and culture of Ireland in the digital era while providing a framework for adapting LLMs to other indigenous languages.

-## About This implementation
+## About This Implementation
 Our implementations support the following features:
 - Extending tokenizer's vocabulary to support languages unseen by the original tokenizer.
 - Continued pre-training on the target language data, with different strategies: full-finetuning, LoRA, etc.